-Insurance companies that provide coverage to Medicare-eligible beneficiaries must disclose its status as creditable or non-creditable coverage.
-A disclosure is mandatory whether the insurer is primary or secondary to Medicare.
+Insurance companies that provide coverage to Medicare-eligible beneficiaries must disclose their status as creditable or non-creditable coverage.
+Disclosure is mandatory whether the insurer is primary or secondary to Medicare.

-The Medicare Modernization Act (MMA) requires insurers (whose policies may or may not include prescription drug coverage) to notify Medicare eligible policyholders whether their coverage is creditable coverage.
+The Medicare Modernization Act (MMA) requires insurers, whose policies may or may not include prescription drug coverage, to notify Medicare-eligible policyholders whether their coverage is considered creditable coverage.

-Entities that are required to provide creditable coverage include, but are not limited to:
+Entities that are required to provide proof of creditable coverage include, but are not limited to:

 - group health plans